 In this course the student completes assignments related to the structural and functional aspects of anatomy and physiology of the cardiovascular system, the immune system and related structures, the respiratory system, the digestive system, metabolism, urinary system, mechanisms of fluid, electrolyte, and acid-base balance, and the human reproductive system.
-This course also provides the learner with laboratory experiences in human dissection using a virtual cadaver.
+For each system, students also complete physiology laboratory simulations, write lab reports, and are assessed by practical examination of virtual dissection using a virtual anatomy and physiology lab program.